 For the cleavage, it requires ATP, Mg2+ and sodium adenosylmethionine.
 In the process of cloning, it is not preferred because of the non-specificity of the cleavage site where one has to count the 26bp downstream to cut the DNA strand.
 The site of methylation occurs at the recognition site.

 Working of Restriction Endonuclease

 As the restriction endonuclease can perform either of the two functions like cleavage or modification.
 Both the processes cannot occur simultaneously so a restriction enzyme has to decide when it has to modify or to cleave the DNA strand.

 Case-1: In bacterial DNA

 When the bacterial DNA is having fully methylated DNA strand, the restriction endonuclease and the modified restriction enzyme neither participate in cleavage nor modification.
-Cleavage will not occur in this case because both the strands of DNA are methylated so it will not allow restriction endonuclease to cut its own strand.
+Cleavage will not occur in this case, because both the strands of DNA are methylated so it will not allow the restriction endonuclease to cut its own strand.
 Likewise, the modified restriction enzyme cannot do any modifications in case of fully methylated DNA.

-But in case of hemimethylated DNA, only one strand of the DNA is methylated.
-Fully methylated DNA when replicate it will produce hemimethylated DNA.
+But in hemimethylated DNA, only one strand of the DNA is methylated.
+Fully methylated DNA when replicate, it will produce hemimethylated DNA.
 Therefore, in hemimethylated DNA, new strands of non-methylated DNA will produce.
-Therefore modified restriction endonuclease can modify the new strands of the hemimethylated DNA and the restriction endonuclease will not work in the methylated DNA strand.
+The modified restriction endonuclease can also modify the new strands of the hemimethylated DNA and the restriction endonuclease will not work in case of methylated DNA.

 Case-2: In phage DNA

-In foreign cell, the DNA is non-methylated.
+In a foreign cell, the DNA is non-methylated.
 In this case, the modified restriction enzyme will not work because the modification system is not found in the foreign cell.
-As there is no modification or methylation, the restriction endonuclease will cut the DNA strands into some fragments.
+As there is no modification or methylation, the restriction endonuclease will cut the DNA strand into some fragments.